 I-75 D

-Arterials Ε
+Arterials Е

 Collectors Е

-- A. For general planning purposes roadway LOS may be evaluated using average annual daily traffic (AADT) counts For minimum acceptable levels of service determination, the peak season, peak hour, peak direction condition will be defined as the 100th highest volume hour of the year in the predominant traffic flow direction.
+- A. For minimum acceptable levels of service determination, the peak season, peak hour, peak direction condition will be defined as the 100th highest volume hour of the year in the predominant traffic flow direction.
 The 100th highest hour approximates the typical peak hour during the peak season.
-Peak season, peak hour, peak direction conditions will be calculated using K-100 factors and "D" factors from the nearest, most appropriate county permanent traffic count station. - B. For purposes of concurrency determinations and issuing development orders the LOS shall be determined using P.M. peak hour traffic counts. - -Local Roads will be maintained in good order and repair. - TRA-1.8.2 Map TR-1 Roadway Classification Map is the functional classification map.
-The Village will review and update the Functional Classification Map when warranted by changes in the transportation system. - TRA-1.8.3 The Village will coordinate with the state of Florida and Lee County to encourage better traffic flow and functioning of arterial and collector roadways than the designated minimum levels of service on those roadways. - TRA-1.8.4 In order to maintain road network operating efficiency, minimum desirable standards for connections to the road network are established in the Land Development Code.
+Peak season, peak hour, peak direction conditions will be calculated using K-100 factors and "D" factors from the nearest, most appropriate county permanent traffic count station. - B. Local Roads will be maintained in good order and repair.

+TRA-1.8.2 Map TR-1 Roadway Classification Map is the functional classification map.
+The Village will review and update the Functional Classification Map when warranted by changes in the transportation system.

+TRA-1.8.3 The Village will coordinate with the state of Florida and Lee County to encourage better traffic flow and functioning of arterial and collector roadways than the designated minimum levels of service on those roadways.

+TRA-1.8.4 In order to maintain road network operating efficiency, minimum desirable standards for connections to the road network are established in the Land Development Code.

-TRA-1.8.5 Develop an official Trafficways Map that will depict estimated ultimate right-of-way needs to provide for adequate level of service for the Village based on the development capacities of the Future Land Use Element.
+TRA-1.8.5 Develop an official Trafficways Map that will depict estimated ultimate right-ofway needs to provide for adequate level of service for the Village based on the development capacities of the Future Land Use Element.